cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 `JdbcTemplate` is the central class in Spring's JDBC core package.
 It simplifies the use of JDBC and helps to avoid common errors. `JdbcTemplate` executes core JDBC workflow, leaving application code to provide the SQL and extract results.
 The class also executes SQL queries or updates, initiates iteration over ResultSets, catches JDBC exceptions and translates them to the generic, more informative exception hierarchy defined in the `org.springframework.dao package`.
 In addition when you don't have a Spring managed transaction then the `JdbcTemplate `will also call the `close()` method on the data source Connection to ensure connections are returned to the pool.

-Our example application uses the query and update methods of JdbcTemplate class.
-In each case JdbcTemplate is passed a piece of SQL as a string and any result sets are processed by JdbcTemplate and returned in the appropriate object.
-In the case of the queries using the update method `JdbcTemplate.update()` returns an integer indicating the number of rows which have been affected by the update.
+Our example application uses the query and update methods of the `JdbcTemplate` class.
+In each case the `JdbcTemplate` object is passed a piece of SQL as a string and any result sets are processed and returned in the appropriate object.
+In the case of queries using the update method, `JdbcTemplate.update()` returns an integer indicating the number of rows which have been affected by the update.

 The service class for this application `EmployeeService.java` can be viewed [here](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/blob/master/src/main/java/com/ibm/cicsdev/springboot/jdbc/EmployeeService.java) in the sample application.